nalajcie/gPhotoBooth/README.md

   TODO: include detailed steps to rebuild libjpegturbo on Pi.

 ## Configuration
+### Configuration format
 Configuration is stored in single YAML file.
 The default configuration is in `events/template/config.yaml`.
 Default config file is always read first, then the "event" config file overrides the defaults.

+### Event configuration
 For creating new "event" (photo session), create the event directory, copy default config file and edit it:
 ```bash
 cp -r events/template events/event_name
 vim events/event_name/config.yaml
 ```

+### Tumblr
+For uploading posts to tumblr You will need an API key.
+For doing so
+1. You need to register to tumblr
+2. You need to register an app (any name fits, only You will be using it anyway) It can be done at: https://www.tumblr.com/oauth/register
+3. Go to https://api.tumblr.com/console/calls/user/info and provide Your consumer key/secret
+4. Copy `token_key` and `token_secret` to YAML config file.

 ## Running
 ### Notes